jankotek/mapdb/README.md

 By default, only tiny fraction of all tests are executed, so build finishes under 10 minutes.
 Full test suite has over million test cases and runs for several hours/days.
 To run full test suite, set `-Dmdbtest=1` VM option.

+Longer unit tests might require more memory.
+Use this to increase heap memory assigned to unit tests: `-DtestArgLine="-Xmx3G"`

+By default unit tests are executed in 3 threads.
+Thread count is controlled by `-DtestThreadCount=3` property

+On machine with limited memory you can change fork mode so unit test consume less RAM, but run longer: `-DtestReuseForks=false`